consolewitch/vagr_nginx/README.txt

 Refreshing the box:
 ===================
-	If you want to update the HTML from git, you need to do is ask vagrant to re-run the ansible playbook. use this command from inside the vagr_nginx directory:
+	If you want to update the HTML from git, you need to ask vagrant to re-run the ansible playbook. use this command from inside the vagr_nginx directory:
 	# vagrant provision